Homecoming: The Live Album

-Homecoming: The Live Album (stylized in all caps, or as HΘMΣCΘMING: THE LIVE ALBUM) is the fifth live album by American singer-songwriter Beyoncé, released on April 17, 2019.
-Recorded in April 2018 at the Coachella Valley Music and Arts Festival in Indio, California, the album features the entirety of Beyoncé's performance at the festival, which has since been described as "historic" by a number of music critics and media outlets.
-Two bonus studio tracks – a cover of Maze's song "Before I Let Go" and "I Been On" – follow the live recording, bringing the album's length to just short of two hours.

-The album accompanied a concert film about the performance, Homecoming, which premiered the same day on the streaming platform Netflix.
+Homecoming: The Live Album is the fifth live album by American singer and songwriter Beyoncé, recorded from her two headlining Coachella performances in April 2018.
+It was released on April 17, 2019.
+The album accompanied a concert film documenting the performance, Homecoming: A Film by Beyoncé, which premiered the same day on the streaming platform Netflix.
+The album was also released on vinyl, on December 4, 2020.

 Background and recording

 On January 4, 2017, Beyoncé was announced as a headlining act for the April 2017 Coachella festival.
 However, on February 23, 2017, she postponed her performance until the following year, due to doctor's concerns regarding her pregnancy with twins (born in June 2017).
 Playing her rescheduled dates in 2018, Beyoncé became the first black woman ever to headline the festival.
 In its nearly twenty years of existence, the festival has only had two other women solo headliners, Lady Gaga (who replaced Beyoncé in 2017) and Björk (2002 and 2007).
 Even prior to Beyoncé's performance, the nickname "Beychella" emerged for the 2018 festival.

 For her April 14 and 21, 2018, performances, some 100 dancers as well as her sister Solange, her husband Jay-Z, and her former girl group Destiny's Child joined Beyoncé on stage.
 She played a 26-song set to 125,000 concert-goers in attendance as well as millions watching via the live-stream on YouTube and subsequent playback.
 The set sampled Malcolm X and Nina Simone among others.
 The performance has been credited as paying a strong tribute to the HBCU experience.